xamarin/xamarin-macios/docs/website/mmp-errors.md

 This means that the block signature has to be computed at runtime, which is somewhat slower.

+There are currently two possible reasons for this warning:

+1. The type of the managed delegate is either a `System.Delegate` or `System.MulticastDelegate`.
+These types don't represent a specific signature, which means the registrar can't compute the corresponding native signature either.
+In this case the fix is to use a specific delegate type for the block (alternatively the warning can be ignored by adding `--nowarn:4173` as an additional mmp argument in the project's Mac Build options).
+2. The registrar can't find the `Invoke` method of the delegate.
+This shouldn't happen, so please file an [issue](https://github.com/xamarin/xamarin-macios/issues/new) with a test project so that we can fix it.

 # MM5xxx: GCC and toolchain